njcalderone/app_django_boilerplate/README.md

 ![Alt text](./.readmefiles/crud4.png)

-then add the following to your {% block content %} on your new html template: (This will import context from the statment you created above in your view.py)
+Then add the following to your {% block content %} on your new html template: (This will import context from the statment you created above in your view.py)
 ```
         {% if access  == "TRUE" %}
             Your HTML